nkhine/iTools-Documentation/itools/xhtml.rst

 ----------

-The element attributes are returned as a dictionary where the key is the name of the attribute and the value is the value of the attribute.
+The element attributes are returned as a dictionary where the key is the qualified name of the attribute (a tuple namespace / name) and the value is the value of the attribute.

 For example, when processing the XML fragment: